Headless Cross (album): Recording and production

 Conceptually, the lyrics have predominantly occult and Satanic elements; arguably the only time in the band's career where an entire album is based on such ideas rather than select songs.

 "When Death Calls" has a guitar solo by Queen guitarist Brian May.

 Two songs had their titles changed due to Ozzy Osbourne releasing songs with the same titles on his album No Rest for the Wicked.
 "Call of the Wild" was originally titled "Hero", and "Devil & Daughter" was originally titled "Devil's Daughter".

 "Call of the Wild" and "Devil & Daughter" are also the only songs that do not end with a slow fade out with vocal ad libs by Tony Martin; while "Nightwing" does have a fade out, it does not feature any vocal ad libs.
 According to Martin, the vocals on "Nightwing" were the original guide vocals, because Iommi thought they sounded better than later recordings.

-"'Black Moon' was written when Ray Gillen was the singer… with Tony Iommi, Geoff Nicholls, Eric Singer and Dave Spitz," noted Martin.
+"'Black Moon' was written with Tony Iommi, Geoff Nicholls, Eric Singer and Dave Spitz," noted Martin.
 "They were left with one track that had no voice on it, and Tony asked me if I could sing something on it.
 I wrote and sang the lyrics in one day!
 We never played it [live] because there are too many Sabbath favourites."

 According to the sleeve notes, the cover image was designed by Kevin Wimlett.
 The sleeve was designed by The Leisure Process at their offices in Little Portland Street London.
 The UK sleeve was in black-and-white, while the German release added colour.